 How the PCV system works

 The PCV system is relatively simple.
 An inlet hose connects to a filtered air source.
-This is used to supply clean air that is drawn though of the engine.
+This is used to supply clean air that is drawn through the engine.
 Most of the time this air is supplied through the engine air filter.
 On a few designs there is a separate inlet filter that cleans the incoming air for the PCV system only.
 This filtered air flows through the engine, picking up fumes and vapors.
 The air exits through another hose, connected to manifold vacuum.
 The flow of air draws fumes from the crankcase and burns them harmlessly in the engine.
 This also creates a slight vacuum, relieving any pressure that may build.
 Negative pressure helps to prevent oil leaks and oil consumption by the engine.
 The PCV valve also helps regulate the amount of air flow, which helps prevent oil being drawn out of the engine.

 The PCV system helps remove moisture, a major contaminant, from the oil

 When an engine is run, it generates a good deal of heat.
 When the engine cools, condensation forms.
 Engine oil additives absorb this moisture and hold it in suspension.
 In time the moisture content exceeds the capacity of the additives.
 When this occurs, moisture attacks the metal parts of the engine causing damage.

 An outward sign of moisture contamination is a cloudy or milky film in the PCV valve or hose.
 Finding water in the PCV valve suggests a need for replacement but is also an indication of other problems.
 Replacing the PCV valve gets rid of the symptom, but the problem remains and symptoms will soon return.
 If we only drive the vehicle on short trips, moisture content means we need more frequent oil changes and longer drive cycles.
 A moisture buildup with normal driving shows other engine problems.
 Several areas of an engine can allow leakage and oil contamination.
 Coolant leaking into the oil is very serious.
 Without immediate correction, engine damage is likely.